-- 6.3.6 Only the minimum quantities of clandestine laboratory products, precursors, or equipment shall be collected by Forensic Services personnel assisting at these scenes.
-Samples collected at clandestine laboratories star consist of only a few milliliters of liquids or a very few grams of solids. - 6.3.7 Forensic Services shall not accept responsibility for or transport of, chemicals, equipment, etc. collected at clandestine laboratory scenes.
+- and the Department.
+Prior to entry into such, Forensic Services personnel shall put on clothing and safety equipment commensurate to the circumstances.
+Prior to entering a potential laboratory, Forensic Services personnel shall ensure that fire and safety personnel have been notified or are present. - 6.3.6 Only the minimum quantities of clandestine laboratory products, precursors, or equipment shall be collected by Forensic Services personnel assisting at these scenes.
+Samples collected at clandestine laboratories shall consist of only a few milliliters of liquids or a very few grams of solids. - 6.3.7 Forensic Services shall not accept responsibility for, or transport of, chemicals, equipment, etc. collected at clandestine laboratory scenes.
 To maintain a safe work environment, Forensic Services will not accept large quantities of chemicals, solutions or equipment seized at clandestine laboratories.
 Forensic Services shall not accept responsibility for destruction or storage of any chemicals collected at such scenes. - 6.3.8 ISPFS personnel shall write a report for each field services response.
 The field services report shall detail the names and duties of ISPFS personnel at the scene, observations made and activities performed at the scene, evidence collections made (and disposition of the evidence), and the results of any presumptive tests performed at the scene.
 A team report is acceptable provided the signatory of the report is responsible for the content of the report, meets the requirements in section 5.10.3.8 of this manual, and is technically qualified to offer any conclusions listed in the report.